katedaynee/NFT-web3-marketing/README.md

 ## CloneX Shutdown

-And then, there's CloneX – the darling project of Nike and Takashi Murakami that crashed and burned.
+And then, there's CloneX – the darling NFT project of Nike and Takashi Murakami that crashed and burned.
 It was supposed to be the future of fashion-tech integration, but it ended up being a lesson in how quickly the NFT bubble can pop.
 It shows the instability at the heart of this so-called "market".
 If even Nike can't keep their NFT venture afloat, what hope does the average Joe have?

 ## Go Mainstream: Culture Remains?